trojrobert/MLOps_roadmap_and_curriculum/README.md

 ### Projects to build
 Deploy an image classifier with Gradio and Streamlit - [Link to the deployed image classifier](https://github.com/trojrobert/deploying_image_classification)

-Write an article to compare Gradio and Stremlit - [A guide for creating UI and deploying machine learning model with Streamlit vs Gradio](https://trojrobert.medium.com/a-guide-for-deploying-machine-learning-model-with-streamlit-vs-gradio-563a0b2dc1bd)
+Write an article to compare Gradio and Streamlit - [A guide for creating UI and deploying machine learning model with Streamlit vs Gradio](https://trojrobert.medium.com/a-guide-for-deploying-machine-learning-model-with-streamlit-vs-gradio-563a0b2dc1bd)

 #### Project Resources
 **Gradio Resources**